geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

     Ground gravity stations collected in 1994.

-A ground gravity data set was collected in the winter of 1994 in two seperate surveys.
-The data were leveled and combined into a data set.
+A ground gravity data set was collected in the winter of 1994 in two separate surveys.
+The data were leveled and combined into a single data set.
 Stations are spaced every 25 m in the easting direction and every 100 m in the northing direction over DO-27.
 Over DO-18, stations are collected every 50 m and every 25 m in the easting and northing directions, respectively.
 This gives a total